Author · Survivor · Advocate

 I'm a writer, survivor, and advocate based in Puyallup, Washington.
 At age eight I was given one day to live from Rocky Mountain Spotted Fever — a tick-borne illness that kills within eight days if untreated.
 My grandmother saved my life by recognizing my symptoms from a magazine article when the hospital had run out of answers.

 That experience shaped everything about how I move through the world.
-I've spent my life paying attention to what the medical system misses — for my family, for myself, and now for my readers.
+I've spent my life paying attention to what the medical system misses, for my family, for myself, and now for my readers.
 I sat vigil through my brother's meningitis and was there every step of the way.
-For my dad and my husband John, I pushed when they didn't want to be pushed — getting my dad to the hospital when he refused to go, and spending two years pushing John to see a doctor, pushing for the right tests, and suspecting a brain tumor long before one was found.
+For my dad, I pushed when he didn't want to be pushed, getting him to the hospital when he refused to go.
+For my husband John, I pushed to get him to the doctor and pushed for the testosterone test, suspecting a brain tumor before we even got back his level 3 result.
 Both are alive.

-I'm not a doctor.
-I'm something more useful in a waiting room: someone who doesn't brush things off.
+I'm just someone who doesn't brush things off.

-Her first book Bitten releases Summer 2026.
+Her first book Bitten launches July 13, 2026.
 Her second, Low Testosterone: The Pituitary Connection, follows in fall 2026.

 I'm available for media interviews, podcast appearances, and speaking engagements.